drud/quicksprint/SPRINTUSER_README.md

  MacOS | Docker CE | Docker.dmg
  Linux | Docker CE, docker-compose | See [Linux instructions](https://docs.docker.com/install/#docker-ce)

-**⚠️ Docker Toolbox users**: Please install "Git for Windows" and "VirtualBox" as needed during the install process.
+**⚠️Docker Toolbox users**: Please click the checkboxes to install "Git for Windows" and "VirtualBox" as needed during the install process.

-**⚠️ Docker CE only** Start Docker

-**⚠️ Docker CE only** Open Docker preferences and set docker memory allocation to 3.0GB or greater in the Advanced section.
-This is required to start containers.
+**⚠️Docker Toolbox Users must start "Docker Quickstart Terminal" to start docker running.

+**⚠️Docker for Windows and Docker for Mac** Start the docker application

+**⚠️Docker for Windows**: You *must* share the C: drive (or any other drive your home directory may be on) under Docker->Settings->Shared Drives.

+**⚠️All users:** additional information is available at [ddev docker instructions](https://ddev.readthedocs.io/en/latest/users/docker_installation/).

+**⚠️Linux users:** You'll probably need the [ddev docker instructions](https://ddev.readthedocs.io/en/latest/users/docker_installation/) to get docker properly set up.

 #### 3.2 ddev

-**⚠️ Windows users**: Find the ddev installer underneath the **ddev_installs** directory.
+**⚠️ Windows users**: Find the ddev_windows_installer.RELEASE.exe underneath the **ddev_tarballs** directory.
+Run it to install ddev at this time.

 #### 3.3 Git

 **⚠️ Windows users**:  Git Bash is used for all installation scripts, and of course you'll need git to be able to develop patches.
 [Helpful guide to git for Drupal](https://www.drupal.org/documentation/git).
-Find the Git-2.18.0-64-bit.exe installer underneath the **installs** directory.
+Find the Git-RELEASE-64-bit.exe installer underneath the **installs** directory.

 <a name="open-terminal"></a>
 ### 4. Open Terminal